-For a lot of people January reveals a post-holiday budget shock – they spent a lot more than they should have at the end of last year.
+For a lot of people, January reveals a post-holiday budget shock when they discover they spent a lot more than they intended at the end of last year.
 In fact, a 2015 study by LendingTree found that one out of every four Americans struggles to pay off holiday shopping debt.
 But the damage doesn’t have to be crippling.
-Here are some tips to help you take back control of your finances.
+Get back on track financially after the holiday season with these tips to help you take back control of your finances.

 Make a New Budget

-Get back on track by making a budget to help you clean up the consequences of overspending over the holidays.
-Subtract monthly expenses from your monthly income to find out what you have left over, then set goals, such as reducing that post-holiday debt.
+A budget can help you clean up the consequences of overspending during the holidays.
+Subtract monthly expenses from your monthly income to find out what you have left over (this should be a positive number; if it’s not, look for areas to cut before moving on to the next step).
+Then set goals, such as reducing that post-holiday debt or padding your savings accounts.

 Cut Your Spending